mvegter/Bookkeeping-Client/ruby/docs/LogApi.md

 api_instance = OpenapiClient::LogApi.new
 opts = {
-  filter_origin: OpenapiClient::LogOrigin.new, # LogOrigin | Filter logs by their origin
-  page_offset: 0, # Integer | The number of items to skip before starting to collect the result set.
-  page_limit: 100, # Integer | The numbers of items to return.
+  page: OpenapiClient::PaginationOptions.new, # PaginationOptions | Specifies the pagination requirements.
+  filter: OpenapiClient::FilterLogsOptions.new, # FilterLogsOptions | Specifies the filter requirements.
-  sort: ['sort_example'] # Array<String> | The sort order of the returned items.
+  sort: OpenapiClient::SortLogsOptions.new # SortLogsOptions | Specifies the sorting requirements.
 }

 begin